JohnBatmanMySlinky/PBRJ/README.md

         - copy pbrt's triangle test suite. off.
     - ~~write a fn to clean julia logs and make format close to pbrt lol~~
 - ~~WHERE ARE THE FIREFLIES COMING FROM~~
+- emmissive textures and sampling according to the distribution implied by the texture
 - Convert to Float32
 - Tidy up implicit Surfaces
     - add kiss surface (https://mathworld.wolfram.com/KissSurface.html)